 The ship headed south, in Japanese-controlled waters, and the wounded expected that any time it would be hit by a torpedo.
 On January 7, it arrived at Makassar, East Dutch Indies, and a Dutch pilot came aboard to dock the ship.
 While there, a plane was spotted and air raid sirens and alarms sounded.
 It turned out that the plane was from a friendly country.
 The men on the ship learned later that the pier where they were docked was mined and almost blown up while the ship was tied to it.

 The ship’s crew and medical staff attempted to get supplies but were unsuccessful.
 On January 11, the ship sailed and again took a southerly route.
 At this point, the freshwater was shut off and water and food were rationed.
 Two days later, on the 13th, the ship arrived at Darwin, Australia, and again attempted to get supplies.
 As it turned out, Darwin was rationing what it had and could not spare any supplies for the ship.
 On January 14, the ship sailed again.
 The next day, whistles and alarms began blowing on the ship.
-The soldiers learned that there was a fire in the engine room and were issued life jackets.
-As it turned out the waters they were in were infested with sharks.
-The ship’s crew put out the fire but one engine room crew member was badly burned.
+The soldiers learned that the oil-soaked floor of the engine room caught fire.
+The men were issued life jackets but as it turned out the waters they were in were infested with sharks.
+The fire hoses were used, but it was quickly discovered that they could not put out the fire with water.
+A Filipino soldier – who had been wounded and had a bandage over one of his eyes – grabbed a fire extinguisher and went into the engine room and used it on the fire.
+When it ran out, he was given another.
+He single handily put out the fire but was badly burned.

 Albert J. Bartz married Jeanette Worthington on September 5, 1947, and went to work for the General Motors plant in Janesville and retired in 1970 and died on March 30, 1973, in Janesville and was buried at Fassett Cemetery in Edgerton, Wisconsin.